HanzoReal/HanzoReal/README.md

 ---

 #### **AI Interview Assistant Mobile App**
--A real-time voice-powered AI that listens to questions and generates instant, accurate answers to help users prepare for interviews.
+- A real-time voice-powered AI that listens to questions and generates instant, accurate answers to help users prepare for interviews.

 ---